meiyor/DeepGaze-Text-Embedding-Map/README.md

 python generate_TEM/generate_TEM_val_dist.py
 ```

-Now you must create the Centerbias files for the stimuli images and the TEMs if necessary for doing that be sure the stimuli_train.hdf5, fixations_train.hdf5, stimuli_val.hdf5, fixations_val.hdf5, stimuli_TEM_train.hdf5, and stimuli_TEM_val.hdf5 files are located in the **experiment_root/** folder.
+Now you must create the **centerbias** files for the stimuli and the TEM images.
+For doing that be sure the stimuli_train.hdf5, fixations_train.hdf5, stimuli_val.hdf5, fixations_val.hdf5, stimuli_TEM_train.hdf5, and stimuli_TEM_val.hdf5 files are located in the **experiment_root/** folder.
 Then, you can run: